-If one can fight through the unbearable heat of Granada, then there’s a lot to enjoy about this laid-back colonial town in Nicaragua.
+If one can fight through the unbearable heat of Granada, then there is a lot to enjoy about this laid-back colonial town in Nicaragua.
 About an hour away from Managua, it is one of the go-to destinations for travelers flying in.
-Similar to how most travelers skip Guatemala City and go straight to Antigua, most travelers should skip Managua and go straight to Granada or Leon.
+Similar to how most travelers skip Guatemala City and go straight to more backpacker-friendly Antigua, most travelers tend to skip Managua and go straight to Granada or Leon.

 Granada is best known for its colorful buildings, churches, and plazas from way back in the colonial days.
 Being a tourist hotspot means that you shouldn’t have too much trouble getting around in Granada.
 Unlike other destinations that have become communes for backpackers, Granada has a decent mix of all types of travelers from all over the world.
 In short, while speaking Spanish always helps, you can get by with English in most parts of town.

 Like most places in Central America, transportation is pretty cheap.
-You don’t necessarily have to stay somewhere close to all the action because you can probably take a cheap taxi ride to get where you want to go.
+You don’t necessarily have to stay somewhere close to all the action because you can take a cheap taxi ride to get where you want to go.
 If you care about location, then finding a place near the square where the Cathedral of Granada is would be ideal.
 You can find plenty of restaurants, shops, and other cool things in that area.
-There’s a couple of walking streets next to the Cathedral of Granada that is where all the action is at.
+There are a couple of walking streets next to the Cathedral of Granada.
+These streets will be where all the action is at.

 Granada also has some pretty decent markets that sell anything you can imagine.
 If you aren’t tired of Central American markets yet, you can check out what Granada has to offer.
 In the actual town of Granada, I didn’t do much aside from exploring old buildings and churches and eat really nice meals for cheap.
 However, there are some cool things to do just outside of Granada.